Heal Your Mind

 FAQs - TMS

-OUR PATIENTS' ENQUIRES
+OUR PATIENTS' ENQUIRIES

 In the treatment of depression, today it is customary to use multiple therapeutic approaches in an integrated manner.
 Generally, we talk about drug therapy and psychotherapy.